What does Mathematical Understanding look like at the Coastal Federation?

 How do we ensure coverage and progression in Mathematical Understanding?

-To ensure progression, our children are assessed using formal assessments.
+To ensure progression, our children are assessed using a combination of formal assessments and more regular low stakes informal assessments.
 These assessments are used to formulate planning and to ensure gaps in children’s knowledge is narrowed.
-In class, children are regularly assessed through a range of informative strategies.
 As our children progress through each year group, we expect them to break down more complex problems and become efficient in applying problem-solving and reasoning skills

 What is the impact of Mathematical Understanding at the Coastal Federation?